A path integral formula of quantum gravity emergent from entangled local structures: Entanglement state and its evolution

-Before including the two tensors in the integral, we may first accomplish the evaluation of the scalar product.
-A selection of specific basis elements $k$ would give rise to a path of the variables.
-Thus, Eq.~\eqref{pak} instantiates a path-integral, to evaluate which we insert a series of $\int \mathcal{D}\lambda|\lambda^{(n)}\rangle\langle\lambda^{(n)}|$ that provides the expression:
+A specific selection of basis elements $k$ provides a possible path in the variables' configuration space.
+Thus, Eq.~\eqref{pak} instantiates a path-integral to evaluate which we insert a series of $\int \mathcal{D}\lambda|\lambda^{(n)}\rangle\langle\lambda^{(n)}|$ that finally provides the expression: